Drewbadour/Xone-OSX/README.md

 $ sudo nvram -d boot-args
 ```

+##### Request A Kext-Signing Cert
-2. Those enrolled in the [Mac Developer Program](https://developer.apple.com/programs/mac/) can request the certificate on the Apple Developer page [Requesting a Developer ID Certificate for Signing Kexts](https://developer.apple.com/contact/kext/) - though it is worth noting that the certificate is intended for those needing to sign a kext that is commercially shipped or broadly distributed through a large organization.
+If enrolled in the [Mac Developer Program](https://developer.apple.com/programs/mac/), one can request the special certificate on the Apple Developer page [Requesting a Developer ID Certificate for Signing Kexts](https://developer.apple.com/contact/kext/) - it is worth noting that the certificate is intended for those needing to sign a kext that is commercially shipped or broadly distributed through a large organization.

-#### Load State
+#### Kext Loading
-Kernel extensions are loaded on demand and if the controller does not light up when attached one could check if to ensure it is loaded.
-The kext's status should be displayed if running via:
+Kernel extensions are loaded on demand and if the controller does not light up when attached, one could check if the kext is loaded - the kext's status should be displayed if loaded via:
 ```sh
 $ kextstat | grep Xone
 ```

-Though generally unnecessary, the kext can be manually loaded via:
+Though generally unnecessary, the kext can be manually loaded as well:
 ```sh
 $ sudo kextutil -t /Library/Extensions/Xone\ Driver.kext
 ```